simchanewman/TerminalHackerUnity/README.md

 # TerminalHacker

+Before continuing please be aware and make sure that you are on desktop to play this game.
+The game will not work on mobile, tablet, or other apple devices.
+Mac, Windows or Linux are the only supported platforms for this game trial.

 ## Play the Game!

 Click the following link to play the game and support me.
 Click for *[Terminal Hacker](https://sharemygame.com/@UmHeyThere/terminal-hacker-1-0?fbclid=IwAR1kJsu6oVLwbqLBEZPC101vzNH_3Qytk2r4c7daWx5KoyNBP2W9QUDbGmk)*.
 If you feel like providing feedback on my idea's regarding the balancing of the level's then also feel free to leave feedback via this *[feedback](https://docs.google.com/forms/d/1u79wHWWwkceLrxiWsusQMkOJdfi7okWby8RUGGxfBrQ/edit?fbclid=IwAR2eZNSo-2g90EYcAmx1PX52ArfB5GtqyEm_y5KsfcTR5IdG3NXtiAAcLHc)* link.